 The news is certainly interesting, though not all that surprising.
 Apple has been working for years to reduce its reliance on third parties.
 A number of years ago, it began building its own processors for the iPhone and iPad.
 Many speculated that it would begin building its own modems too — and this news pretty much confirms that eventually, iPhones will ship with Apple modems.
 If Apple has as much success building modems as it has had building processors, Apple-built modems could end up being among the best in the business, at least when it comes to mobile modems.

 Apple has had an interesting road to the 5G modem.
 Current iPhone models use Intel 4G modems, but a few months ago rumors began to spread that Intel was struggling to develop a 5G modem.
-Soon after that news, Apple announced it settled disputes with Qualcomm and inked a six-year licensing deal, while Intel simultaneously announced that it was ceasing development of mobile 5G modems.
+Soon after that news, Apple announced it settled disputes with Qualcomm and inked a six-year licensing deal, while Intel simultaneously announced that it was ceasing development of mobile

 Only time will tell how long it will take for Apple to build its own modems and ship them with the iPhone.
 Given Apple’s deal with Qualcomm, we expect that at least the first few 5G iPhone models will ship with Qualcomm modems.
-The first 5G iPhone is expected to be released in 2020.
+The first

 - Apple sets very aggressive timeline: Build a 5G modem for iPhones by 2022